nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can remove the association between a person and a module (if it exists) using the `delete-person-from-module` command.

+This would be useful when a particular friend of yours dropped out of a module.
+In this case, you can remove the association between him and the module using this feature, and `goto` will no longer display his contact.
+Read more about `goto` [here](#251-navigate-between-modules).

 This command will require two prefixes:

 | Field           | Prefix | Constraints                                                                                                                       |